How to Participate

 - Concerning award winning wines: all award-winning wineries are asked to reserve at least 30 additional bottles of each award-winning wine for promotional activities, events and tastings that will be held by the organizing committee.

-- The 50GGW reserves the right to photograph, use and reproduce any image of products entered into the competition on its website, catalogs, posters, print publications and media articles or references related to the competition.
+- The 50GGW reserves the right to photograph, use and reproduce any image of products entered into the project on its website, catalogs, posters, print publications and media articles or references related to 50GGW.